Fair-Forward/datasets/public/projects/citizen_chatbot_of_the_kenyan_office/docs/data_characteristics.md

 For the content database of the chatbot, Q&A pairs created and tested together with ODPC and citizens.
 In a second iteration, the chatbot is being transitioned from RASA to a RAG infrastructure (LLM-based).
 Status: November 2025

+A responsible AI Assessment was undertaken for this dataset / use case to help AI developers and project managers to identify, assess and mitigate potential harms and biases in AI.
+For methodology, see https://www.bmz-digital.global/en/news/ethical-crash-test-for-ai-how-to-navigate-the-road-to-responsible-innovation/